CloudCannon/Marketing-Site/src/_drafts/cloudcannon-app-scheduled-maintenance.md

 ### Changes

 With this release we are simplifying how users and organisations are connected.
-We are moving the concept of a "personal" organisation to an organisation entity in itself, which will allow for personal sites ownership transfers and the ability to brand your editing experience.
+We will be removing the concept of "personal" organisations, so that websites cannot be tied to individual users.
+For example, a user named Jane will become the owner of a new organisation called "Jane's Organisation," which will contain all her personal sites.
+This will allow ownership transfers for personal sites, and the ability to brand your editing experience.
 We will also be providing a better onboarding experience for new signups.&nbsp; This will be conceptually clearer for existing and future applications.
 {: .present-before-paste}

 A full change log will be available after release.